Burn It Up (Wanna One song)

-Composition

-Musically, "Burn It Up" is an EDM house track.

 Music video

 The song's accompanying music video is directed by Baik.
+Kang Daniel was lifting his shirt in Music Video but in 2021 reunion era, didin't because already tucked in of his shirt.

 Critical reception

 "Burn It Up" was chosen as the stand-out track of the album by Korea JoongAng Daily for its confident and ambitious lyrics and powerful hook, which complements the group's young and cheerful vibe.
 SBS News said that the choreography of "Burn It Up" depicts a powerful, masculine image of the members.